-If you are an inpatient in a Hospital, Skilled Nursing Facility or Inpatient Rehabilitation Facility on the day your coverage begins, the Plan will pay Benefits for Covered Health Care Services related to that Inpatient Stay as long as you receive Covered Health Care Services in accordance with the terms of the Plan.
+- You are an inpatient in a Hospital, Skilled Nursing Facility or Inpatient Rehabilitation Facility on the day your coverage begins. - You receive Covered Health Care Services on or after your first day of coverage related to that Inpatient Stay. - You receive Covered Health Care Services in accordance with the terms of the Plan.